 Now welcome to the weary breast —

-Although Past Days is divided into four verses consisting of alternating rhyming lines, the first verse is notably longer than the other three (twice as long, really).
+Although Past Days is divided into four verses consisting of alternating rhyming lines, the first verse is notably longer than the other three.
 In many ways, this is a logical choice for Brontë to have made, because the first verse, as always, is the poem’s introduction, and so the information the reader receives while reading it informs their view on the rest of the poem.
 Lengthy opening verses appear commonly in Anne Brontë’s works, likely for this reason.
 It certainly works here, and for much of the first verse, Brontë works to establish her poem’s structure, which takes place largely in the past.

 The narrator of the poem finds an idle moment for reflection and looks towards the past, surprised at how unfamiliar those memories are when juxtaposed with the present day.
 The poem includes only very sparing literal juxtaposition — the implication is enough to create an impression.
 When the speaker says, for instance, “When mirth was not an empty name / When laughter really cheered the heart,” they do not need to say that this is no longer the case, because it is the natural explanation for why the past is such a strange time.
 The only aspect of the first verse that takes place in the present is the closing two lines, which transition into the next verse.
 In them, the speaker reflects on how their weary heart welcomes “silence, solitude, and rest,” the only literal juxtaposition for lines that make such references as the crowded days of summer, which implies crowds, laughter, and the like.